BIH-DMBS/CLUES/docs/UserGuide.md

 53.424305699033326,13.453464611332228,8017
 </pre>

-To link environmental features to these locations, use the script `/scripts/link_locations.py`.
+To link environmental data to these locations, use the script `/scripts/link_locations.py`.
 This script processes all NetCDF and GeoTIFF files in the input folder and extracts values at the specified coordinates.

 <pre>
   python link_locations.py locations.csv input_folder output_folder